RedisLabsModules/redisml/docs/commands.md

 ML.LINREG.PREDICT key feature [...]
 ```
 #### Description
-This command predicts the result for a set of features.
+Predicts the result for a set of features.
 The linear regression predictor stored in `key` is used for predicting the result based on one or more features that are provided by the `feature` argument(s).

 #### Return value:
 Bulk string reply: the predicted result for the feature set